alcacode/object_validator/README.md

 ### `ObjectSchema.onWrongType(value)`

-- `this` <`undefined`>
+Function called if the input value type does not match the type specified by the rule.
+Its return value is used to replace input value.

+#### Parameters

 - `value` <`any`> Value of the option currently being evaluated.

-Function called **if** type check fails, replacing the current option value and continuing evaluation.
-If not present, a type mismatch will instead dismiss the option.
-Called before final type check.
+The function is called with `this` set to `null`.

+#### Return Value

+Value replacing current input value.

-### `ObjectSchema.transformFn(value)`
+### `ObjectSchema.onPass(value)`

-- `this` <`undefined`>
+Function called for each matched valid input value.
+Its return value is used as the final output value.

+#### Parameters

-- `value` <`any`> Value of the option currently being evaluated.
+- `value` <any>\

-Transformation function whose return value replaces the current option value.
-This can be used to cast values to more appropriate types or formats.
-Called before final type check.
+Input value currently being evaluated.
+Note that this value will not necessarily correspond to the actual raw input as it might have been transformed by other rules, such as `onWrongType`.

-Note: This function is called after `onWrongType()`.
+The function is called with `this` set to `null`.

+#### Return Value

+Final output value.

+It is recommended that the return type be identical to that of the input value.

 ### `ObjectSchema.maxLength`